-The College of Liberal Arts and Sciences at Marywood University aspires to foster in its students a conscious understanding of the complexities, enduring themes, and problems that are central to human experience.
+The College of Liberal Arts and Sciences at Marywood University aspires to foster in its students a conscious understanding of the complexities, enduring themes, and problems that are central to the human experience.

-- Our intellectual focus is directed towards assisting students to become acquainted with and to examine critically their innermost being, as well as their multiple relationships with others and the natural world.
+- Our intellectual focus is directed towards assisting students to become acquainted with and to critically examine their innermost being, as well as their multiple relationships with others and the natural world.

-- Our moral responsibility is to encourage students to develop fully their ethical sensibilities and to contribute, in their lives and work, to the well-being of our common humanity.
+- Our moral responsibility is to encourage students to fully develop their ethical sensibilities and to contribute, in their lives and work, to the well-being of our common humanity.

 - English Language and Literature: We help students to think critically and analytically about literature, writing, and connections between cultural texts and historical contexts.
 This course of study prepares students for effective communication in a variety of professional fields.

 - Foreign Language: We educate students to communicate in other languages, thus helping them to develop a world consciousness and increased cultural awareness that fosters understanding and respect for other languages, cultures, and peoples.

 - Philosophy: Philosophy engages students in the fundamental questions about the nature, purpose, function, and meaning of life.
 Students take courses that enable them to reflect more fully, critically, and carefully about themselves and the world in which they live.